UNdot33K/ScriptKiddie_AV/README.md

 cmp.vbs, HashMyFiles.exe (renamed to HMF.exe to be more compact and also work with the script) and main.bat (the batch file script) should be in the same parent folder.

-After everything is set, you can automate the process even more, by making it load every time you're starting Windows, by using windows task scheduler:

-STEPS:

-1. Press Start > search > task scheduler

-2. ACTIONS > CREATE TASK [Fill the name 'SC_AV']

-3. RUN WITH HIGHEST PRIVILEGES

-4. ACTIONS [browse for 'main.bat']

-5. TRIGGERS [Start task on workstation unlock]

-6. SETTINGS [Allow task run on demand]

-7. On the desktop create a shortcut for the 'main.bat'

-8. Press Start > search > shell:startup [ENTER]

-9. Place there your created lnk.

 Note: The install.bat included in the repository does all the above and asks your permission in every step, although it may or may not be able to download the utilities,